7590 words, novelette

 It needs you.

-R. P. Sand is a theoretical physicist turned scientific adviser for literature and film, science communicator, and writer of speculative fiction.
+R. P. Sand is a theoretical physicist turned scientific advisor for literature and film, science communicator and educator, and writer of speculative fiction whose words have made the Locus Recommended Reading List.
 Cats, coffee, cosplay, and colorful socks are a few of her favorite things.